kevinhillinger/resource-manager-python-manage-container-instances/README.md

 # Manage Azure Container Instances

-This sample shows how to use the Python SDK to create, retreive, and delete Azure Container Instances, using Managed Service Identity (MSI) authentication.
+This sample shows how to use the Python SDK to create, retreive, and delete Azure Container Instances.

 **Outline**